 Nicotine is a powerful and addictive drug.
-Some people can quit cold turkey.
-But most people benefit from some type of support in their quit efforts.
+Some people can quit cold turkey, but most people benefit from some type of support in their quit efforts.
 The Pennsylvania Free Quitline offers up to 5 proactive coaching sessions, unlimited inbound calls, and customized quit plans to each participant.
-Coaches are available 7 days a week and telephone calls can be scheduled for when it's most convenient for you.
+Coaches are available 7 days a week and telephone calls can be scheduled for when it is most convenient for you.
 The Quitline will mail you an information packet after you call.

 What is a coaching session?

 Quitline coaches are specially trained to help you determine how and when it will be best for you to quit smoking.
 Coaches can help you: